DOSull/Spatial-Data-Science/README.md

 This document is also available as a [PDF](README.pdf?raw=true) (although links may not work in that version).

+## Note about delivery of this course in T2 2020
+This class is offered face-to-face for both lectures and labs.
+If you are unable to attend face-to-face, lectures will be recorded and available on Blackboard soon after.

+Software required to complete lab sessions is free to download and install so that you can complete labs while working remotely.
+Details of getting set up in this way will be available in the first week of semester.

+Additionally supplemental video tutorial material will be provided (some made by me, some available online) to assist students in completion of labs remotely.

+In addition a course Slack channel provides for rapid responses to technical questions about lab materials (please make use of it, and also answer other's questions if you can!).
+If you have particular difficulties with labs and are working remotely then appointments to meet by zoom can be made from [this link](https://calendly.com/dosullivan).

 ### Important dates
 Item | Dates
  -- | --